6 Creative Immersion Blender Uses You May Not Have Considered

 Who doesn’t love pancakes?!
 It’s a classic breakfast staple that people enjoy all around the world.
 But making up the batter can be a bore.
 Of course, making the batter isn’t hard.
 Anyone can do it in a relatively short period of time.
 Surely, though, anything that reduces the pancake-waiting time is worth doing?
 It’s time to solicit the help of your trusted hand blender again.
 You can literally get beautiful, lump-free batter in seconds.
 We probably don’t have to tell you what goes in.
 But, just in case, pop your flour, butter, egg, baking powder, sugar, milk, and a pinch of salt into the beaker.
-Blend until smooth and, voila, pristine pancake mix ready to cook up.
+Blend until smooth and, voila, pristine pancake mix is ready to cook up.
 Here are some more awesome recipe ideas to get your teeth stuck into.

 5. Wonderful Whipped Cream

 Here’s another rapid time saver.
 Who has time to whip up your whipped cream by hand these days?!
-You’re a busy person with work to do, kids to feed, and a sweet-tooth to satisfy.
+You’re a busy person with work to do, kids to feed, and a sweet tooth to satisfy.
 You need that whipped cream ready as fast as possible.
 Put the whisk and bowl down.
 It just isn’t fit for purpose.
-Instead, it’s action stations: get your hand blender to the ready.
+Instead, its action stations: get your hand blender to the ready.
 Pour the cream into the beaker and add your powdered sugar.
 Power up the blender and put it into the mix.
 You’ll literally have stiff peaks and whipped cream in seconds.

 6. Awesome Apple Butter

 Ever tried apple butter?
 Get ready to have your world revolutionized.
-This divine concoction is a trail-blazing joy for anybody’s taste-buds.
+This divine concoction is a trail-blazing joy for anybody’s taste buds.
 Now, this recipe takes some preparation in advance.
 Thankfully, it isn’t difficult.
 Simply chop a bunch of apples up and pop them into a pot.
 Add some cinnamon, maple syrup for sweetness, cloves, and some lemon juice if you have it.
 Cook it all up for a couple of hours on low heat.
 With your apples reduced, it’s time to make your butter.
 Take your immersion blender and put it to work, straight into the pot.
 Here’s more apple butter info if you want to learn a little extra about this historic recipe.

 Time to Try These Novel Immersion Blender Uses

 There you have it: 6 creative immersion blender uses that you may never have previously considered.
 Blenders are whizzing away all over the world.
 They’re being used more than ever before in a burgeoning global marketplace that’s literally worth billions of dollars!
 Of course, the true value is in the kitchen, though.
 There’s no beating the ease and versatility of these appliances.
 Any blender is worth its culinary weight in gold.
 However, as we’ve seen, hand blenders are a particularly beneficial (and often underrated) gadget to enjoy.
 Hopefully, this post has highlighted a selection of new ways for you to make the most of yours.
-Looking to buy a blender of your own?
-Check out our selection of commercial-grade immersion blenders.